-17 If the tax authority asserts a transfer pricing adjustment, what options does the taxpayer have to dispute the adjustment?
+18 If the tax authority asserts a transfer pricing adjustment, what options does the taxpayer have to dispute the adjustment?

 Where a final assessment for the transfer pricing adjustment is served on the taxpayer, the latter may appeal before a special committee, presenting all the facts and reasons refuting the assessment.
-The special committee has to issue a decision within 120 days of the filing of the appeal.
-In order to appeal before the special committee, the taxpayer has to pay 50 per cent of the tax due in advance.
-For this advance payment, the taxpayer may file a petition to suspend its payment before the same committee.
+The special committee must issue a decision within 120 days of the filling of the appeal.
+To appeal before the special committee, the taxpayer must pay 50 per cent of the tax due in advance.
+The taxpayer may file a petition before the same committee to suspend this advance payment.

-In the event that the appeal is rejected or the 120 days period elapses (which is considered a 'silent' rejection of the appeal), the taxpayer may appeal before the First Instance Court within 30 days of the servicing of the decision of the special committee.
+In the event that the appeal is rejected or the 120-day period elapses (which is considered a 'silent' rejection of the appeal), the taxpayer may appeal before the First Instance Court within 30 days of the servicing of the decision of the special committee.